 Producer: Jeremy Truong

-Logline: Fleeing persecution, a gay Jewish man from Chechnya leaves his mother behind to resettle in Toronto, where his new roommate introduces him to the world of drag –– and to the parts of himself that he had been taught to bury.
+Logline: Fleeing persecution, a gay man leaves his mother and homeland behind to resettle in Toronto, where his new roommate introduces him to the world of drag –– and to the parts of himself that he had been taught to bury.

 “The Young King” (U.S.)